 Since new people discover College Info Geek every day and might not know about all of these resources, I figured it’d be a good idea to collect them all in one place.
 As I publish more resources, I’ll add them here.

-- Test Anxiety Cures: At Least 13 Tips on Reducing Exam Stress – test anxiety can make taking an exam a dreadful experience, but it can also literally block your brain from making connections and remembering information.
+- 5 Strategies That Make Test Anxiety Irrelevant – Test anxiety can make taking an exam a dreadful experience, but it can also literally block your brain from making connections and remembering information.
 However, it’s something you can fight.
 This video gives you several strategies for doing just that.

 - How to Improve Your Grades on Multiple Choice Tests – If you’re going up against a test with a multiple-choice component, check out this article for some strategies for recalling answers, avoiding mistakes, and exploiting statistics to improve your chance of guessing the correct answer when you come across a question and totally draw a blank.